-But what’s the ISBN?
+But what is an ISBN, exactly?
 How does it work, why is it important, and how can you get one?
-Let’s take a closer look at what you need to do to get an ISBN for your book!
+Let’s take a closer look at what you need to do to get your own ISBN for your book!

 What is an ISBN?